PBGToken/oracle/README.md

 ## Android

+Prefer Firefox (it seems that Mobile Google Chrome sometimes creates Web Push API endpoints that aren't valid)

+How to overcome unacknowledged notification limit? (seems to be around 50, after which the service worker can no longer run???)

 ### Android 12

 Disable battery optimization: Settings > Apps > See all # apps > Browser used for PWA > Battery > Select "Unrestricted"